gbrault/jpjwidgets/README.md

 jpjwidgets is not a replacement<sup>2</sup> for ipywidgets, it is just a complement which fill some gaps and brings some 'innovations'

-  * The most differentiating feature is that jpjwidgets brings a REST API, build by the application designer, embedded in the notebook
+  * The most differentiating feature is that jpjwidgets brings a REST API, built by the application designer, embedded in the notebook
       * Using the jupyter server proxy
       * With the above feature, its possible to to fill the gap Jupyter Lab had (by design): communicate from javascript browser to the python kernel off-the-shelf
       * This HTTP communciation is safe as based upon the security framework of jupyter lab